When hiring an apprentice, you have certain responsibilities and obligations.

 See the fact sheet on the new Supervision Standard, for more information.

-As an employer, you provide on-the-job training to your apprentices and the Nominated Training Organisation (NTO) provides off-the-job training.
+In most cases as an employer, you provide on-the-job training to your apprentices and the Nominated Training Organisation (NTO) provides off-the-job training.
 To ensure your business is ready to give apprentices relevant on-the-job training, we need to check it has:

 - appropriate facilities, equipment and experienced supervisors to support training and supervision of apprentices in line with the training plan